Exawind/nalu-wind/docs/source/user/examples/introduction.rst

   2. Execute the :program:`nalu_input_fileX` script with the :file:`setup.yaml` file as an input.
-  3. Generate the mesh using :file:`abl_mesh` from nalu wind utils.
+  3. Generate the mesh using :program:`abl_mesh` from nalu wind utils.
   4. Generate the initial condition using :program:`nalu_preprocess`.
   5. Run the simulation using :program:`naluX`.